-III. a) SHORT ANSWER TYPE QUESTIONS (2 M):
+IV. a) SHORT ANSWER TYPE QUESTIONS (2 M):

-- 1. What are the essential components of an electric circuit?
-[Hint: Cell /battery, bulb, switch and connecting wires] - Identify conductors and insulators from the following: Eraser, paper, matchstick, copper wire, polythene, pencil lead, candle, coins [Hint: Conductors: copper wire, pencil lead, coins Insulators: Eraser, paper, matchstick, polythene, candle] - 3.
-Distinguish between:
+1. What are the essential components of an electric circuit?
+[Hint: Cell /battery, bulb, switch and connecting wires.]

+2. Identify conductors and insulators from the following:

+Eraser, paper, matchstick, copper wire, polythene, pencil lead, candle, coins

+[Hint: Conductors: copper wire, pencil lead, coins

+Insulators: Eraser, paper, matchstick, polythene, candle]

+3. Distinguish between:

+a] Conductors and insulators.
+[Hint: Conductors- materials which allow electric current to pass through them.
+Insulators- materials which do not allow electric current to pass through them.]

 b] Cell and a battery [Hint: Cell- a cell is a single unit that converts chemical energy into electrical energy.
-Battery- a battery is a collection of cells]
+Battery- a battery is a collection of cells.]